 - Check your work.
 Applicants make the mistake of assuming everything is handled properly without double-checking to be sure that their I’s are dotted and T’s are crossed.
 They sometimes miss details amid all the clicking and uploading.The last thing you want is to have an avoidable error prevent you from being contacted for an interview.

 - Ready, set, GO!
 After you’ve reviewed your work and ensured that each item is as you want it, click the “Submit” button and you are ready to go!

 Earlier we mentioned that we would provide you with some tips to give your LinkedIn profile a makeover you’d be proud of.
 Before you read further, please remember our very profound and scientific garden analogy.
 The following tips will definitely empower you to build a strong LinkedIn profile presence and it is critical that you continue to tend to that presence after those initial changes are made.

 As with any social media platform, there are thousands of algorithms that determine what is seen and not seen.
 The less active you are, the less your profile will be viewed.
-This is just the way this works, so as annoying as this might be you get to choose.
-Do you want to avoid being inconvenienced or do you want to land your dream job?
+This is just the way this works, so as annoying as this might be you get to choose: do you want to avoid being inconvenienced or do you want to land your dream job?

-It is estimated that only 51% of LinkedIn users take the time to actually fill out every section.
+It is estimated that only 51% of LinkedIn users take the time to actually fill out every profile section.
 This means that half of LinkedIn users are failing to use the platform to its full potential.
-Here is what our Chief Executive Officer (former LinkedIn team member) suggests to give your LinkedIn profile page a little TLC:
+Here is what our Chief Executive Officer (former LinkedIn team member) suggests you do to give your LinkedIn profile page a little TLC: